Ideon-Technologies/.github/.github/pull_request_template.md

 ## Jira Story
 Link to the corresponding Jira story: [DOP-1234](https://ideon-technologies.atlassian.net/browse/DOP-XXXX)

+## Screenshots
+Please add screenshots of the application before your changes with context for the problem, and after your changes with your proposed solution.
+You can add arrows or shapes to highlight the change/s being made.

+Before:

+After:

 ## Type of Change
 Please tag this PR with one or more of the following labels:
 - [ ] `bug`: non-breaking change that fixes an issue.